 - A SPI bus that can run up to 45Mbs allowing you to easily stream image data off the system to either the LCD Shield, the WiFi Shield, or another microcontroller.

 - An I2C Bus, CAN Bus, and an Asynchronous Serial Bus (TX/RX) for interfacing with other microcontrollers and sensors.

 - A 12-bit ADC and a 12-bit DAC.

 - Interrupts and PWM on all I/O pins (there are 9 I/O pins on the board).

 - And, an RGB LED and two high power 850nm IR LEDs.

-- The OV7725 image sensor is capable of taking 320x240 8-bit Grayscale images or 320x240 16-bit RGB565 images at 30 FPS.
+- The OV7725 image sensor is capable of taking 320x240 8-bit Grayscale images or 320x240 16-bit RGB565 images at 60 FPS when the resolution is above 320x240 and 120 FPS when it is below.
+Most simple algorithms will run at above 30 FPS.
 Your OpenMV Cam comes with a 2.8mm lens on a standard M12 lens mount.
 If you want to use more specialized lenses with your OpenMV Cam you can easily buy and attach them yourself.

 For more information about the OpenMV Cam please see our documentation.